scriptituk/bool_min/README.md

 # Minimisation of boolean functions

-## A vintage PL/I implementation from 1986 running again
+## A vintage PL/I implementation from 1986 back running again

 > [!NOTE]
 > This is not a solution for modern applications